Want to listen to this post? Check out the audio version right here ⬇️

 Actionable task for your email list

-My biggest email strategy is taking a recent post and expanding on it in a more actionable way.
-I want someone to close my email and be so motivated that they actually go do the thing I’ve called them to do.
+The strategy was simply taking a recent post and expanding on it in a more actionable way.
+I wanted someone to close my email after reading it and be so motivated that they actually go do the thing I’ve called them to do.

 Having a worksheet makes that really easy.
 Being able to say, “download and fill out the worksheet attached” is easier than “Now go do all the things I just talked about”.
-Not to mention, it actually helps increase your click through rate!
+Not to mention, it actually helps increase your click through rate which directly improves deliverability!